-The breath alcohol test in Virginia is the most common chemical testing done in a Virginia DUI case.
-The breath alcohol breath test requires you to blow into a machine that measures your breath alcohol content (BrAC).
-The Breath Alcohol Test is supposed to be an indirect measurement of your Blood Alcohol Content (BAC).
+The breath alcohol test in Virginia is the most common chemical testing done for a DUI case in this state.
+The breath alcohol breath test requires you to blow into a machine that measures your breath alcohol content (BAC).
 There are two types of breath alcohol breath tests given in Virginia – the portable breath test (PBT) and the evidentiary breath test.
-If you take either of these test you need a Virginia DUI Lawyer who understands the science behind these machines and knows how to challenge the validity of the test result in your case.
+If you take either of these tests, you need a Harrisonburg DUI lawyer who understands the science behind these machines and knows how to challenge the validity of the test results in your case.

-The PBT is a handheld alcohol test device that is often given on the side of the road.
+The PBT is a handheld alcohol test device that is often utilized on the side of the road.
 These are the most unreliable of the blood alcohol breath tests.
-The exact BAC number the machine provides is often not admissible in court, but may be admissible if your attorney challenges the probable cause the officer had to arrest you for a DUI in Virginia.
+The exact BAC number the machine provides is often not admissible in court but may be admissible if your attorney challenges the probable cause the officer had to arrest you for a DUI.
 These machines do not have the same filters the evidentiary machine is supposed to have.

 They are also highly susceptible to weather temperatures and other factors that affect their reliability.
 Refusing to submit to the PBT does not violate Virginia’s Implied Consent law.